 Method 1: WordPress Plugin to Show “Last Updated on” Date in Genesis

-- Install and activate Genesis Simple Edits plugin developed by Studiopress.
+- Install and activate the Genesis Simple Edits plugin developed by Studiopress.

 - Go to Genesis > Simple Edits

-- Replace the line mentioned here at Entry Meta (above content) field
+- Replace the line mentioned here at Entry Meta (above the content) field

 - Click Save Settings